MohamedAnwar122000/Ultra_Marathon_Running-EDA-/README.md

 #### **Unique Identifiers**
 - **Athlete ID**: Unique identifier for each athlete to track performances across multiple races.

-This dataset is ideal for exploring long-term trends in ultra-marathon running, comparing athlete performance, and analyzing race characteristics.

 ---

 ## Approach Used in This Project